armory/docs/content/en/docs/installation/guide/operator-k3s.md

 This guide walks you through using the [Armory Operator]({{< ref "operator" >}}) to install Armory in a [Lightweight Kubernetes (K3s)](https://k3s.io/) instance running on an AWS EC2 instance.
 The environment is for POCs and development only.
 It is **not** meant for production environments.

-See the [Install on Kubernetes]({{< ref "install-on-k8s" >}}) guide for how to install Spinnaker using the Armory Operator in a regular Kubernetes installation.
+See the [Install on Kubernetes]({{< ref "install-on-k8s" >}}) guide for how to install Armory using the Armory Operator in a regular Kubernetes installation.

-If you want to install open source Spinnaker, use the open source [Spinnaker Operator](https://github.com/armory/spinnaker-operator) instead of the Armory Operator.
+If you want to install open source Spinnaker<sup>TM</sup>, use the open source [Spinnaker Operator](https://github.com/armory/spinnaker-operator) instead of the Armory Operator.

 ## Prerequisites

 * Know how to create a VM in AWS [EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html)
 * Be familiar with [AWS IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) and [S3 buckets](https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html)
-* You are familiar with [Kubernetes Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), which use custom resources to manage applications and their components
+* Have knowledge of [Kubernetes Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), which use custom resources to manage applications and their components
-* You understand the concept of [managing Kubernetes resources using manifests](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/)
+* Understand the concept of [managing Kubernetes resources using manifests](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/)

 ## Create an AWS EC2 instance

-* Configuration:
+* Requirements:

   * Ubuntu Server 18.04 LTS (HVM), SSD Volume Type; 64-bit (x86)
   * Minimum 2 vCPUs